-Southeast Conservation Corps: The Southeast Conservation Corps (SECC) is a non-profit service organization built on the legacy of the Civilian Conservation Corps (CCC) that operated from 1933-1942.
-SECC provides youth, young adults, and recent-era veterans opportunities to complete conservation projects on public and private lands throughout Tennessee and the Southeast Region.
+The Southeast Conservation Corps (SECC) is a non-profit service organization built on the legacy of the Civilian Conservation Corps (CCC) that operated from 1933-1942.
+SECC provides youth and young adult’s opportunities to complete conservation projects on public and private lands throughout Tennessee and the Southeast Region.
 While serving with SECC members learn job training skills, conflict resolution, leadership, teamwork, and environmental stewardship.
 Programs are structured using a stepladder approach to provide a progression of skill development based on a member’s needs.
-SECC runs field programs from March – November, with the peak season being May – August, when adult and youth crews are operating at once.
+SECC runs field programs nearly year-round from January – November, with the peak season being May – August, when adult and youth crews are operating at once.
 During peak season, up to seven crews can run at one time.
 SECC engages approximately 120 members per year throughout youth, adult, and veteran crews, as well as internships.
-Position Summary: The Field Supervisor’s primary role is to provide leadership, logistical, and field support to all SECC conservation crews.
-The position requires a significant field presence to assist crews with project needs, as well as management of the SECC shop.
-Field visits cover a multi-state footprint including, but not limited to, TN, GA, NC, MS, and AL. Field time will consist of day crew visits in close proximity to the SECC office and overnight visits to camping crews.
-The work plan for this position is based on organizational needs.
-This individual will be expected to work as a member of a team and independently.

 Essential Responsibilities and Functions: